laurentpayot/minidenticons/README.md

 Play with it [here](https://laurentpayot.github.io/minidenticons/).

-## On Browser
+## Basic usage with the included custom element

 Minidenticons uses [ES modules](https://jakearchibald.com/2017/es-modules-in-browsers/), now [widely supported](https://caniuse.com/es6-module) in browsers.

-### Using the `identicon-svg` custom element

-Import the `identicon-svg` custom element from the `minidenticons.min.js` file.
+Import the `identiconSvg` custom element from the `minidenticons.min.js` file.
 This file can be located in a CDN (example below) or copied in any directory of your website (for better performance and to be GDPR compliant, since you don’t have to connect to a third party server).

 ```html
 <script type="module">